brunzefb/ubuntu-20-devops-tools/README.md

 yaml | Yaml language support for vscode.

 ## Other features
-* Syntax highlighting in the terminal, see [here](https://linuxhint.com/enable-syntax-highlighting-zsh/)
+* Syntax highlighting in the terminal, see [here](https://linuxhint.com/enable-syntax-highlighting-zsh/).
-* Supercharged 'cd' command, zsh-z aliased to 'j', see [here](https://github.com/agkozak/zsh-z)
+* Supercharged 'cd' command, zsh-z aliased to 'j', see [here](https://github.com/agkozak/zsh-z).
-* useful git shortcuts (stored in ~/.gitconfig)
+* useful git aliases (stored in ~/.gitconfig).

 ## Useful git aliases (you can see them all in ~/.gitconfig)
 Name | What it does
 :--- | :---
-git addall | Equivalent to git add . --all git st | Equivalent to git status git cm "msg" | Equivalent to git -am "msg" git branch-name | equivalent to git rev-parse --abbrev-ref HEAD git publish | Pushes new branch to origin, equivalent to git push -u origin [current branch] git unpublish | Deletes the branch on the server, equivalent to git push -u :branch git co | Equivalent to git checkout git conflicts | Shows conflicted files, diff --name-only --diff-filter=U git squash | Does interactive rebase from where you branched from develop branch git current | Shows the sha1 of the HEAD commit. git cob | Equivalent to git chekout -b
+git addall | Equivalent to git add . --all. git st | Equivalent to git status. git cm "msg" | Equivalent to git -am "msg". git branch-name | equivalent to git rev-parse --abbrev-ref HEAD. git publish | Pushes new branch to origin, equivalent to git push -u origin [current branch]. git unpublish | Deletes the branch on the server, equivalent to git push -u :branch. git co | Equivalent to git checkout. git conflicts | Shows conflicted files, diff --name-only --diff-filter=U. git squash | Does interactive rebase from where you branched from develop branch. git current | Shows the sha1 of the HEAD commit. git cob | Equivalent to git checkout -b.